 Becoming a Wedding Celebrant

-Independent Wedding Celebrants arguably have one of the most fun jobs in the world, all the feel-good vibes of supporting people and sharing in one of the happiest days of their lives and getting to know and tell their individual love stories along the way.
+Independent Wedding Celebrants arguably have one of the most fun and rewarding jobs in the world, all the feel-good vibes of supporting people and sharing in one of the happiest days of their lives and getting to know and tell their individual love stories along the way.

 As a wedding celebrant, you’re an integral part of a wedding ceremony, but your job starts long before the big day.
 You’ll need to form a relationship with the couple and learn how to draw the right information from them to write and deliver their unique love story on the day.
 Successful celebrants create moments.
 Emotional, funny, or maybe thought-provoking ceremonies that are defined by the married couple.
 Inspired by their journey and guided by their unique personalities.